Stectech-Unibot/GPS/README.md

  * if  the project doesn't have a folder yet create a subfolder under public_html.
 It should look like public_html/<project-name>
 * clone the repo

-for existing project  just execute git pull origin master on the root directory of your project